LouisBrunner/valgrind-macos/exp-drd/docs/README.txt

 I would also like to thank Michiel Ronsse for introducing me a long time ago to vector clocks and the JiTI and DIOTA projects.

+Thanks also to prof. David A. Bader and the Georgia Institute of Technology, its Sony-Toshiba-IBM Center of Competence, and the U.S.
+National Science Foundation for the use of Cell Broadband Engine resources in testing DRD on the PowerPC CPU architecture.

 References